Back to Basics: Landing Site Best Practice to Generate Leads

 If your competitors have these star ratings then they’ll instantly have extra credibility before your potential customer even gets to your website…

 6. Good Use of Images

-When explaining a technical product or service, or even a simple one, landing pages can get long and wordy very quickly.
+When explaining a technical product or service, or even a simple one, landing sites can get long and wordy very quickly.

 It’s important to make your pages flow and give the information that people want quickly and easily.

 Some argue that you should give them enough information to know you can deliver what they want and no more.
 Too much information can distract and lose your lead.

 Good use of images can break up the page but also to get your point of across.

 Images of your product or service team (in branded uniform) delivering for customers are great.
 37Signals (now Basecamp) increased conversions by 102.5% when they replaced illustrations with an image featuring a photo of a person.